jach8/stocker/readMe.md

      -  This method is still in development, and will be updated in the future, if you would like to contribute to this project, please see the [Contributing](#contributing) section.

+#### Database Structure:
+- Options
+  - option_change.db
+    - contains the change in the option chain data for each stock.
+  - options.db
+    - contains the raw option chain for each stock
+  - stats.db
+    - Contains tables that are designed to search for specific criteria in the option chain data.
+    - Tables:
+      - amnt:
+        - These are stocks where the change in open interest is greater than the previous day's volume.
+Suggesting that after-hours trades occured.
+      - exp_ext
+        - The expected move for all future expirations (by stock)
+      - expected_moves
+        - The current expected move for each stock in one table (front month expiry)
+      - iv_diff
+        - Contracts that with current IV less than the 30 day avg.
+      - oi_chg
+        - Highest change in open interest
+      - pct_chg
+        - Highest Percentage change in open interest
+      - voi
+        - Highest Inflows Contracts
+      - volume
+        - Highest Volume Contracts
+  - tracking_values.db
+    - TBD
+  - tracking.db
+    - TBD
+  - vol.db
+    - Contains the Historical Option Stats aggregated by day for each stock in the database.

 ## Contributing